zachvalenta/jvns.ca/content/post/2018-07-12-netdev-day-2--moving-away-from--as-fast-as-possible-.markdown

 used to represent network packets) to have a TIMESTAMP on it representing the earliest time that packet should go out.

+I don't know a lot about the Linux network stack, but the interesting thing to me about this proposal is that it doesn't sound like a huge change!
+It's just an extra timestamp.

 ### replace queues with timing wheels!!!

 Once we have all these packets with times on them, how do we get them sent out at the right time?